Mayur0/NASA_PSP/README.md

 # NASA_PSP
-Using data from the NASA Parker Solar Probe mission to understand the properties of solar wind electrons and feed the results into a fitting pipeline.
+Using data from the NASA Parker Solar Probe mission to understand the properties of solar wind electrons and provide parameters for a fitting pipeline.